-They were scanned on my Christmas present to myself, an Epson V800.
-After eight years, the V500 finally gave up and started putting a line through each negative.
+They were scanned on my Christmas present to myself, an Epson Perfection V800 scanner.
+After eight years, my V500 finally gave up and started putting a line through each negative.
 These are probably the dirtiest scans I ever shared as the negatives had been laying, unprotected on my desk since I processed them, and the V800 is good enough to show every last spec!

 Get your own 5 Frames featured by submitting your article using this form or by sending an email via the contact link at the top of the page.